klromans557/Metric-Generation-and-Analysis-Suite/README.md

 # Metric Generation and Analysis Suite

-Please read the 'PLEASE_READ_ME' TXTs in the main repo and example directories for more information, details, and results from three of my experiments using this suite of scripts.
-Also check out the associated Civitai article, [here](https://civitai.com/articles/6327/statistical-analysis-of-ai-models-an-overview-of-the-mgas-comparison-method-and-scripts)

-A Python script I designed to help me analyze large datasets of face-embedding distances, determining a generalized accuracy score based on various statistical methods.
-This script creates for (at least) two folders a set of facial similarity metric data, contained as lists of values (e.g. \[1,2,3,...\]) for each image, and calculates multiple statistical metrics and visualizes the results.
+A set of Python scripts that I developed to help me train AI image models using large datasets of facial embedding data, determining a generalized accuracy score based on various statistical methods.
+Given at least two models represented by folders containing their generated images, these scripts create a set of facial similarity metric data as simple Python lists for each image.
+With this data a carefully selected set of statistical metrics and weighting schemes are used to generate the score, and a couple of plots are created to quickly visualize the results.

-The intention is to use the scripts to compare two Generative AI image models (cf. Stable Diffusion) by analyzing the L2_Norm, Euclidean, and/or Cosine facial-embed distances (one-type at a time, L2_Norm used in example data) of large sets of randomly generated images against a finite set of reference images of the trained subject.
-Such a comparison can be crucial in determining the effect of a single change in training methodology and its overall effect on model output; for example, seeing the effect of changing the Loss Weight function between 'Constant' and 'Min_SNR_Gamma' on what is otherwise the same dataset and hyperparameters.
+The intention is to use the scripts to compare two Generative AI image models (cf. Stable Diffusion) by analyzing large sets of randomly generated images against a finite set of reference images of the trained subject.
+Such a comparison can be crucial in determining the effect of a single change in training methodology and its overall effect on model output.
+For example, seeing the effect of changing the Loss Weight function between 'Constant' and 'Min_SNR_Gamma' on what is otherwise the same dataset and hyperparameters.
 Ultimately, the success of a model is determined by its ability to reliably reproduce the likeness of the trained subject, and this script is my first attempt to quantitatively address issues related to that.

 ¡NOTE!
 The repo now contains a GUI and script that can perform the similarity metric analysis without the need for any external apps/nodes/extensions; it is now self-contained!